Venture capital is still a boys' club

-Over 91% of decision-makers at U.S. venture capital firms are men, according to a new Axios analysis.
+The percentage of female decision-makers at U.S. venture capital firms continues to climb, albeit slowly, according to a new Axios analysis.